ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 ### Configure Sparkle/Slurm

 Before running Sparkle, you probably want to have a look at the settings described in {numref}`settings`.
-In particular, slurm settings have to be adapted to the specific cluster Sparkle is running on, if it is not the default (Grace at University Leiden).
+In particular, the default Slurm settings are set to work with the Grace cluster in Leiden University and should be adapted to your specific cluster.

 (quick-config-environment)=